Ostracod: Lifecycle

 In the subclass Myodocopa, all members of the order Myodocopida have brood care, releasing their offspring as first instars, allowing a pelagic lifestyle.
 In the order Halocyprida the eggs are released directly into the sea, except for a single genus with brood care.
 In the subclass Podocopa, brood care is only found in Darwinulocopina and some Cytherocopina in the order Podocopida.
 In the remaining Podocopa it is common to glue the eggs to a firm surface, like vegetation or the substratum.
 These eggs are often resting eggs, and remain dormant during desiccation and extreme temperatures, only hatching when exposed to more favorable conditions.
-The eggs hatch into nauplius larvae, which already have a hard shell.
+Species adapted to vernal pools can reach sexual maturity in just 30 days after hatching.
+There is no larval stage or metamorphosis (direct development).
+Instead they hatch from the egg as juveniles with the bivalved carapace and at least three functional limbs.
+As the juvenile grows through a series of molts they acquire more limbs and develop further the already existing ones.
+They reach sexual maturity in the final instar and then never molts again.
+The number of instars they go through before adulthood varies.
+In Podocopa it is eight or nine (but family Entocytheridae and suborder Bairdiocopina has only seven), the Halocyprida goes through six or seven, and Myodocopida only four to six.
+They are able to produce several offspring many times as adults (iteroparity).

 Predators

 A variety of fauna prey upon ostracods in both aquatic and terrestrial environments.
 An example of predation in the marine environment is the action of certain Cytherocopina in the cuspidariid clams in detecting ostracods with cilia protruding from inhalant structures, thence drawing the ostracod prey in by a violent suction action.
 Predation from higher animals also occurs; for example, amphibians such as the rough-skinned newt prey upon certain ostracods.
+Whale sharks also seem to eat them as part of their filter feeding process.